jffelix/To-Do-List-VueJS/README.md

 - Delete to remove selected items
 - Full list toggles off to display update form

+## Future goals
+- Implement back-end using a SQL database

 ## How to run the application

 If you haven't downloaded vue/cli yet: